Real Estate Counter Offers 101: When in Doubt, Consult This Seller’s FAQ Sheet

 How does a seller or buyer accept a counter offer?

-As soon as buyer and seller come to a final agreement, they’ll both need to sign the contract, likely using DocuSign or another similar online electronic-signature tool.
+As soon as the buyer and seller come to a final agreement, they’ll both need to sign the contract, likely using DocuSign or another similar online electronic-signature tool.
 That needs to happen immediately in order to lock in that offer as most counters have an expiration date.

 “And there’s a reason for that, from a seller’s perspective,” Magua said.
 “If I (as a buyer’s agent) countered a seller and they accepted our terms, I would not ask the seller to execute that right away.
-Sometimes you overplay your hand, especially at the high price points. … When that verbal acceptance is done, the first people who need to sign are the buyer so that you have that in hand.”
+Sometimes you overplay your hand, especially at the high price points … When that verbal acceptance is done, the first people who need to sign are the buyer so that you have that in hand.”

 Do you need to formally reject a counteroffer in writing?